stein089/CarND-Vehicle-Detection/writeup_report.md

 I decided to search only the area close to the car in order to speed-up the classification as well as avoiding false positives.
 I only considered pixels with an y-value from 400 to 656.

-The sliding window search is performed in the find_cars method of the FeatureExtractor class.
+The sliding window search is performed in the find_cars method of the *FeatureExtractor* class.

 Within that area, I decided to slide windows of four different sizes (`scale = 1, 1.33, 1.66, 2`).
 Each of the windows slides with 2 `cells_per_step`, resulting in an overlap of 75 Percent.

 The output boxes of positively classified windows are combined in a heatmap.
+A threshold of 3 is applied to the heatmap.
+Additionally values of 6 and higher were cropped to six, in order to limit the influence of a single image in video processing considering multiple frames.
-Using a threshold of 1 in that heatmap causes single false-detections to decrease.
+Using the threshold of 3 in that heatmap caused false-detections to decrease significantly.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?